-- Communal waste storage areas should have adequate space to accommodate and manoeuvre Council's required number of waste and recycling containers. - Each service room and storage area must be located for convenient access by users and must be well ventilated and well lit. - Where bins cannot be collected from a kerbside location or from a temporary holding area located immediately inside the property boundary, the development must be designed to allow for on-site access by garbage collection vehicles. (requirements regarding vehicle turning circles and driveway width/gradient are contained in Australian Standard 2890.2 2002/ Planning Facilities off street commercial vehicles) In these instances, the site must be configured so as to allow collection vehicles do not impede general access to, from or within the site.
+- Communal waste storage areas should have adequate space to accommodate and manoeuvre Council's required number of waste and recycling containers. - Each service room and storage area must be located for convenient access by users and must be well ventilated and well lit. - Where bins cannot be collected from a kerbside location or from a temporary holding area located immediately inside the property boundary, the development must be designed to allow for on-site access by garbage collection vehicles. (requirements regarding vehicle turning circles and driveway width/gradient are contained in Australian Standard 2890.2 2002/ Planning Facilities off street commercial vehicles) In these instances, the site must be configured so as to allow collection vehicles to enter and exit the site in a forward direction and so that collection vehicles do not impede general access to, from or within the site.
 Access driveways to be used by collection vehicles must be of sufficient strength to support such vehicles.